NodeDiver/subscriptn-simple/DEVELOPMENT_LOG.md

 ## Session: 2025-07-15 (Evening)

+### User Prompt: Add User Registration System and Beautiful Dropdown Menu
+**Time**: Evening session
+**Request**: There is no sign up page, or logic on how to create new users.
+Also, add a nice looking dropdown menu for when a user is logged in and touches his name-icon on the top right corner, in the top bar.
+This dropdown menu must have some nice effect, and must be in tune with the color branding, but also easy to read, and have a dark and light mode.
+Under the menu we will place both infrastructure and shop dashboard links.
+So that we can remove them from the topbar since they are ugly in the topbar, and it would be nicer to have them on a dropdown menu, the logout button will also be moved down to that dropdown menu, the logout will be the last item on the menu list.

+**Actions Taken**:
+- **Step 1**: Created comprehensive user registration system:
+  - Created `/register` page with form validation and dark mode support
+  - Added `/api/auth/register` endpoint with proper validation and security
+  - Enhanced auth library with `createUser()` function and password hashing
+  - Updated validation library with `registerValidationSchema`
+  - Modified homepage to show Sign In/Sign Up buttons for non-authenticated users
+  - Added proper error handling and user feedback throughout
+- **Step 2**: Created beautiful UserDropdown component:
+  - Created `UserDropdown` component with smooth animations and dark mode support
+  - Moved Infrastructure and Shops dashboard links to dropdown menu
+  - Moved logout functionality to dropdown menu
+  - Removed cluttered navigation links from TopBar
+  - Added hover effects, transitions, and proper accessibility
+  - Implemented click-outside and escape key to close functionality
+  - Used SubscriptN brand colors and gradients throughout
+- **Step 3**: Enhanced user experience:
+  - Dropdown includes user profile info, dashboard links, and logout
+  - Beautiful gradient avatars with user initials
+  - Smooth animations and hover effects
+  - Proper keyboard navigation and accessibility
+  - Responsive design for all screen sizes

+**Files Created/Modified**:
+- `src/app/register/page.tsx` - New registration page with form validation
+- `src/app/api/auth/register/route.ts` - New registration API endpoint
+- `src/lib/auth.ts` - Added `createUser()` function
+- `src/lib/validation.ts` - Added `registerValidationSchema`
+- `src/app/page.tsx` - Updated homepage with Sign In/Sign Up buttons
+- `src/components/UserDropdown.tsx` - New dropdown menu component
+- `src/components/TopBar.tsx` - Integrated UserDropdown and removed old navigation

+**Technical Implementation**:
+- **Security**: Password hashing with bcrypt (10 salt rounds), input sanitization, rate limiting
+- **Validation**: Username format validation, password strength requirements, duplicate prevention
+- **UX**: Dark mode support, responsive design, smooth animations, proper accessibility
+- **Branding**: Consistent use of SubscriptN green, teal, and blue gradients

+**Result**: ✅ Complete user registration system now allows new users to create accounts, and the beautiful dropdown menu provides a much cleaner, more professional user interface with all navigation options easily accessible.

 ### User Prompt: Change Security Email and Simplify SECURITY.md
 **Time**: Evening session
 **Request**: Change the security email to nodediver@proton.me and make the SECURITY.md file super small and concise, removing all incident response timelines and enterprise features to make it appropriate for a beginner project.